+Once the engine is running

-• If the engine was started in the start position ▲: Press down trigger lockout (2) and the pull the throttle trigger (3) at the same time - the Master Control lever (4) moves to the run position I and the engine settles down to idling speed.
+Press the throttle trigger lockout and blip the throttle trigger (3); the master control lever (4) jumps to run I and the engine begins to idle

-Pull the hand guard back towards the front handle.
+Pull the hand guard toward the handlebar

-The chain brake is now disengaged - your saw is ready for operation.
+The chain brake is released - the chain saw is ready for use.

-Always disengage chain brake before accelerating the engine.
-High revs with the chain brake engaged (chain locked) will quickly damage the clutch and chain brake.
+Open the throttle only when the chain brake is off.
+Increased engine speeds with the chain brake on (saw chain is stationary) will quickly damage the clutch and chain brake.

-At very low outside temperatures
+At very low temperatures